Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Leptohadronic Scenarios

 \section{Leptohadronic Scenarios}

-Since gamma-ray background is CMB-dominated, the energy threshold to $p\gamma$ interaction is much higher than $1\dm{PeV}$.
+Since the gamma-ray background is CMB dominated, the energy threshold to $p\gamma$ interaction is much higher than $1\dm{PeV}$.
 Hence, we consider that in hadronic scenarios gamma-ray production is governed by proton-proton interactions.
-In this process, average photon energy is $\sim 20$ times less than the one of the incident proton.
-Efficiency of pion production depends on the background proton density.
-Axisymmetric~\cite{Misiriotis2006} and non-symmetric~\cite{Ferrire2007} Milky Way central region gas models predict total proton density at the source position to be extremely low: $n_\rm{S} \approx 0.006\dm{cm^{-3}}$ and $n_\rm{NS} \approx 0.03\dm{cm^{-3}}$ respectively.
-Enhancements of density may come from overdense regions that are not accounted for in the global gas distribution models.
-To search for possible local density enhancements, we studied HI density directly from the neutral hydrogen all-sky survey HI4PI~\cite{HI4PI2016}.
+In this process, the average photon energy is $\sim 20$ times less than that of the parent proton.
+The efficiency of pion production depends on the background proton density.
+Axisymmetric~\cite{Misiriotis2006} and nonsymmetric~\cite{Ferrire2007} Milky Way central region gas models predict the total proton density at the source position to be extremely low: $n_\rm{S} \approx 0.006\dm{cm^{-3}}$ and $n_\rm{NS} \approx 0.03\dm{cm^{-3}}$ respectively.
+Density enhancements may come from overdense regions that are not accounted for in the global gas distribution models.
+To search for possible local density enhancements, we studied the HI density directly from the neutral hydrogen all-sky survey HI4PI~\cite{HI4PI2016}.